 Skin Type Compatibility

 IPL: As a general rule, the darker your skin tone, the more unsafe IPL is.
 This is because of two reasons.
 The first is that IPL technology is designed to seek out darker colors of hair, which are contrasted against the lighter colored skin.
 And the other reason is simple science; dark colors naturally absorb more light than lighter colors.
 Due to the type of light and heat an IPL device generates, this can lead to burns or other negative side-effects.
 In short, IPL really only works on people with fairer skin types; Fitzpatrick Skin Types I, II, and III.

-Laser: A laser machine uses powerful and concentrated light beam to target and penetrate clusters of skin hair follicles.
-It targets the hair follicles precisely, and doesn’t leave damage on the surrounding tissues.
+Laser: A laser machine uses a powerful and concentrated light beam to target and penetrate clusters of skin hair follicles.
+It targets the hair follicles precisely and doesn’t leave damage to the surrounding tissues.
 Because of this, laser is safe to use on patients with darker skin tones; Fitzpatrick Skin Types IV, V, and VI.
 There are several types of laser machines that are being used for permanent hair reduction treatments.
 The most popular are Ruby, Alexandrite, and Diode, which are commonly used for pale skin types, while the other one is Nd:YAG, which is commonly used for darker skin tones.
 The Nd:YAG laser is safe for darker skin tones because of the longer wavelength it produces.
 The longer wavelength means the laser light is more reduced and less scattered, thus making it best for darker skin types.

 |Alexandrite||755 nm||Pale to medium|